-When, for example, John Nada destroys the alien hynotransmitter in They Live, he restores hope by delivering America a wake-up call for freedom.
+When, for example, John Nada destroys the alien hypnotransmitter in They Live, he delivers a wake-up call for freedom.
+As Nada memorably declares, "I have come here to chew bubblegum and kick ass.
+And I'm all out of bubblegum."